boska/rx-n/README.md

 # origin

-rx-0 is a reference project from Jan 17 2019

 Basically, it shows how dangerous to use a powerful tool before master it.
 Again, thanks to job interviews and it just a code challenge, no one hurts don't worry.